580m summit at start of Raetea forest (km140.5)-Apple Dam Campsite (km174.5)

 And more yet still.

 It was a relief to walk on gravel roads then another 6km walk on State Highway 1.
-I came to the ideally situated Mangamuka dairy where I had an egg and bacon burger, a passion fruit ice cream cone, and coke.
-This dairy is the reward for making it through Raetea.
+I came to the ideally situated Mangamuka dairy (a small convenience store that also sells milk and ice cream) where I had an egg and bacon sandwich, a passion fruit ice cream cone, and coke.
+This dairy store is the reward for making it through Raetea.

 I reluctantly left the dairy to finish a 12km gravel road walk to my planned campsite.
 I passed the time walking with Frodo.
-I have the entire Lord of the Rings book series on audio tape and it has been a great companion thus far.
+I have the entire Lord of the Ring series on audiobook and it has been a great companion thus far.
 Very inspirational for a fellow walker.
 Once at the campsite, I was able to rinse the mud off my legs and shoes.
 It was such a relief to be done with this section but I’m very glad I did it.
 It’s a right of passage on the TA.